GAMHer/GEMINI/README.md

 Now that you’ve got Node installed, from now on you’ll be able to just run the following command launching a terminal inside the GEMINI main folder to start the interface :

    `npm start`

+### Installation on Windows

+**If you don't have Node.JS installed:**

+1. Download NW.js

+2. Download GEMINI

+3. Unzip both, put the contents of the UGUI folder into the NW.js folder (so package.json is next to nw.exe)

+**Run GEMINI Interface:**

+Run nw.exe

 * * *